552020/advent_of_code_2023/README.md

 Solved in C.

-No ChatGPT and no Co-pilot for coding, but for debugging: since I couldn't get the bug I got in the second part I let ChatGPT write a fast solution (which was wrong) in Python and then I let it write another small script to compare the outputs of the my C program and ChatGPT solution, to spot the lines, where my program failed.
+Some ChatGPT for debugging: since I couldn't get the bug of my second part I let the model write a fast solution (which was wrong) in Python to compare the outputs and find the cases where my program was not working fine.

-My logic was not adressign the fact that a number (as a string) could occure multiple times in the input string.

 ## Day 2